Maverick10/RingElection/README.md

     - Navigate to the root directory.
     - `$ g++ *.cpp *.h -o main`
     - Running `$ ./main` will start a new process.
 You can have as many processes as you like.
 Just open a new terminal and type the same command `$ ./main`.
+    - You can stop any process by sending *SIGINT* signal to the terminal (CTRL+C in Unix).

 ### Who do I talk to? ###